Leveraged ETFs get some very polarizing opinions in the investor and trading communities.

 The values aren’t so extreme, but what you have is lots of micro moves back and forth that causes the ETF to lose precision particularly in choppy market environments.

-Commodity ETFs for example, tend to be much worse than equity ETFs due to the extreme forces of contango.
+Commodity ETFs for example, tend to be much worse than equity ETFs (in all environments) due to the extreme forces of contango.

 We’ll spare the math and nitty-gritty details and just look at an example instead (click to enlarge the chart).

 Looking at just one year of data on our UCO double leveraged oil ETF (top chart) it managed to return -6.86% despite the underlying futures market it’s attempting to track rallying +42.8%!

 UCO should have seen a +85% return in a perfect world, yet it couldn’t even close positive on the year.

 If you were trading UCO intraday or for any multi-day swing, you would have gotten more or less the correct return, but when you try and extend out the hold time that long, the decay is just too powerful.